Moon Mission Using B-Plane Targeting

 3. Select Zoom To in the shortcut menu.

-4. Select Moon-Centered in the second shortcut menu.
+4. Select Moon-Centered in the shortcut sub-menu.

 5. Use your mouse so that you can see the iterations and the final solution of LunarProbe () reaching the Moon.

-Trans lunar injection: moon targeted
+Trans-lunar injection: moon targeted

 Understanding B-plane targeting

 The B-plane is a planar coordinate system that allows targeting during a gravity assist.
 You can think of it as a target attached to the assisting body.
 The B-plane is defined to contain the focus of an idealized two-body trajectory that is assumed to be a hyperbola.
 Also, it must be perpendicular to the incoming asymptote of that hyperbola.
-The incoming and outgoing asymptotes, and the focus are contained in the trajectory plane, which is perpendicular to the B-plane:
+The incoming and outgoing asymptotes, and the focus are contained in the trajectory plane, which is perpendicular to the B-plane.

 B-plane targeting

-Creating a B-plane template
+Creating a B-plane template with the B-Plane Template tool

-1. Select LunarProbe () in the object browser.
+1. Select LunarProbe () in the Object Browser.

-5. Open the Central Body dropdown menu.
+5. Open the Central Body drop-down list.

 6. Select Moon.